 We're given a clear view of the license plate of the car with which Lolita is talking at the gas station.
 All we can see is a number.
 4304.
-I suppose one could pay some attention to this as it exhibits the same circularity of 242, the Haze house number and the number of their room at the Enchanted Hunters Hotel.
-43 happens to be the number of the Beardsley house.
+I suppose one could pay some attention to this as it exhibits the same circularity of 242 but is not 242.

 At film's end, again, the station wagon has the same license as at Beardsley and the gas station.
 But the fog light, observed in shots of the car done in England, is only on the car that we see James Mason exit.
 The bridge shot, that leads up to James Mason exiting the car at the Schillers', and which was filmed in New York, has the 17459 license.
 This is a number that is used both in shots made in America and England, so it's not a matter of, "Oh, that number is because it was in England and a different number was used in America".
 That's not the case.
 The Beardsley, gas station, and Schiller house scenes are all in England, but the below is a Rensselaer, New York shot and it uses the same license number.

 With the blow-out, we have dark numbers on a white background.
-A different number as well but I'm more interested in the dark and light inversion.
+The numer is different as well but, as stated above, I'm more interested in the dark and light inversion.

 Kubrick settles down low on that road and gives us a strategic look at the plate.
 It's a great effect and ensures we don't see who's actually doing the stunt driving in the car.
 But he does focus on that plate.

 Why would the 17459 license plate, which was used in America, not be used in the blown tire shot?